 - Configure your list of preferred time-servers by listing their IP or DNS addresses within the quotation marks in the following command; separating multiple servers with spaces:

-The example configures Windows to use time servers operated by the NTP Pool Project, Windows, Apple, and Google.
+The above example configures Windows to use time-servers operated by the NTP Pool Project, Windows, Apple, and Google.
 Note that there shouldn’t be any line breaks in the command; it’s all on one line.

 - Lastly, we’ll tell Windows to resynchronize its time against the newly configured time-servers and finally show the new configuration to confirm that everything is working: